 Protecting Your Smile in the Sun

-July is UV Safety Month, so it's a great time to read up on the importance of sun protection.
-You might be surprised to learn that one of the areas you should pay close attention to is your smile.
+You might be surprised to learn that one of the areas you should pay close attention to is your smile, especially when out in the sun.

 Because of the thin layer of skin that contributes to your lips' red color,1 they're particularly vulnerable to UV rays.
 Plus, your lips are low in melanin – a pigment that helps protect skin from the sun.2 Your lower lip has an even higher risk of sunburn due to its shape and angle to the sun.3